-(i) ABC private company has reduced to a single member and continued business more than 6 months.
-The company's liability will be - A. Limited B. Unlimited C. No change in liability D. All of the above (ii) Mr. Saha is a promoter of a company.
-Before the company is fully incorporated, he enters into a contract on its behalf with a third party.
-Under the common law, would a valid contract exist and, if so, who would be the parties to the contract?
-A. No contract would exist B. A contract would exist and it would be between unformed company and the third party C. A contract would exist and it would be between Mr. Saha and third party D. A contract would exist and it would be between Mr. Saha and the company (iii) A public limited company may in the general meeting, resolve to capitalize any part of the amount standing to the credit of any of its reserve accounts, up to the recommendation of the - A. Managing director B. Board of directors C. Financial advisor D. Shareholders (iv) After incorporation of a company, the first AGM (Annual General Meeting) should be held within: A. 12 months B. 16 months C. 18 months D. 24 months (v) The term 'company' is defined under which section of the Companies Act, 1956?
-A. Sec 4(2) B. Sec 5(4) C. Sec 1(3) D. Sec 3(1) (vi) Which of the following is not a characteristic of a company?
-A. Separate entity B. Transferability of shares C. Doctrine of ultra vires D. Perpetual succession and common seal [6 × 1] (b) Fill in numb the blanks in the following sentences by using appropriate word(s)/phrase(s)/er(s): (i) The was established in October 2003 under the Competition Act, 2002. (ii) The Doctrine of provides that an outsider must read the Memorandum and Articles of a company. (iii) The objectives of the Act are to give effect to the Fundamental Right to Information, which will contribute to strengthening democracy, improving governance, increasing public participation, promoting transparency and accountability and reducing corruption.
+(i) A prospectus which does not include complete particulars of the quantum or price of the securities included therein, is called - A. Abridged Prospectus; B. Red Herring Prospectus; C. Deemed Prospectus; D. Shelf Prospectus. (ii) Entries in the Minutes Book should be made within: A. 30 days of the conclusion of every meeting; B. 60 days of the conclusion of every meeting; C. 90 days of the conclusion of every meeting; D. None of the above. (iii) A type of private company which is formed by 1 person subscribing his name to a Memorandum, and complying with the other requirements of the Act and Rules, is called - A. Defunct Company; B. One Person Company; C. Public Company; D. Private Company. (iv) The first AGM (Annual General Meeting) of a company should be held within: A. 12 months from the end of its first financial year; B. 16 months from the end of its first financial year; C. 9 months from the end of its first financial year; D. 24 months from the end of its first financial year. (v) The term 'company' is defined under which section of the Companies Act, 2013?
+A. Sec 4(2); B. Sec 5(4); C. Sec 1(3); D. Sec 2(20). (vi) Which of the following is not a characteristic of a company?
+A. Separate entity B. Transferability of shares C. Doctrine of ultra vires D. Perpetual succession and common seal (b) Fill in numb (i) the blanks in the following sentences by using appropriate word(s)/phrase(s)/er(s): [4 × 1] The was established in October 2003 under the Competition Act, (ii) 2002.
+The Doctrine of provides that an outsider must read the (iii) Memorandum and Articles of a company.
+The objectives of the Act are to give effect to the Fundamental Right to Information, which will contribute to strengthening democracy, improving governance, increasing public participation, promoting transparency and accountability and reducing corruption.

-(iv) A is a person who undertakes, does and goes through all the necessary and other preliminary activities with an objective of bringing the company into existence.
+(iv) A \\\\\\ is a person who undertakes, does and goes through all the necessary and other preliminary activities with an objective of bringing the company into existence.